310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 “Hello, everyone…!
 I’m Takamine Midori, also known as Ryusei Green from Ryuseitai.”

-“My teammates aren’t with me right now, so I’m feeling pretty nervous on my own here, but… I hope to make the place exciting with all the mascots here.”
+“My teammates aren’t with me right now, so I’m feeling pretty nervous on my own, but… I hope to make the place exciting with all the yurucharas here.”

-“Alright, let’s start by introducing the mascots.
+“Alright, let’s start by introducing the characters.
 First we have Alien Tomato, who—”

 <th>(Umm… Am I managing it okay…?
 I’m slipping up a bit here and there, but I’m talking just fine, right…?)</th>

-<th>(I’m so glad I researched the mascots beforehand.
+<th>(I’m so glad I researched the characters beforehand.
 Looking up about them made me love all of them, so I should be able to talk about their charms…!)</th>

 <th>(And the audience is—)</th>